-$i \equiv$ Other information
+$i\!\equiv$ Other information

-The Directors of the Manager, on behalf of the PIE Fund, are responsible for the other information included in the entity's financial statements.
-Other information may include the Chairman's Report and Directory.
+The Directors of The Manager, on behalf of the PIE Fund, are responsible for the other information included in the entity's Annual Report and Financial Statements.
+Other information may include a Directory and a Chairman's Report.
 Our opinion on the financial statements does not cover any other information and we do not express any form of assurance conclusion thereon.

-The Chairman's Report and Directory are expected to be made available to us after the date of this Independent Auditor's Report.
-Our responsibility is to read the Chairman's Report and Directory when it becomes available and consider whether the other information it contains is materially inconsistent with the financial statements, or our knowledge obtained in the audit, or otherwise appear misstated.
-If so, we are required to report such matters to the Directors of the Manager.
+The Annual Report and Financial Statements is expected to be made available to us after the date of this Independent Auditor's Report.
+Our responsibility is to read the Annual Report and Financial Statements when it becomes available and consider whether the other information it contains is materially inconsistent with the financial statements, or our knowledge obtained in the audit, or otherwise appear misstated.
+If so, we are required to report such matters to the Directors of The Manager.